sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

             (arxiv:0710.5614) to appear in Ergodic Theory and Dynamical Systems.

 ..
+[BH-train-track] M. Bestvina, M.  Handel, Train tracks and
+                    automorphisms of free groups, Annals of Math, 135, 1-51, 1992.

+..
 [BM1940] Becker, M. F., and Saunders MacLane.
 The minimum number of
             generators for inseparable algebraic extensions.
 Bulletin of the American Mathematical Society 46, no. 2 (1940): 182-186.